arklumpus/VectSharp/VectSharp.Markdown/Readme.md

 Note the two different base uris used for images and links: since we are embedding the images, we need relative links to image files to point to the raw image file data.
 Thanks to the different base uri for links, instead, the GitHub preview is shown e.g. for a link to the VectSharp [`Readme.md`](../Readme.md) document in the parent folder.

-The first statement after the `using` directives is neccessary to enable support for raster images in SVG images.
-Instead, setting the `RasterImageLoader` property of the `MarkdownRenderer` is necessary for rendering raster images that have been directly embedded.
+The first statement after the `using` directives is necessary to enable support for raster images embedded within SVG images.
+Instead, setting the `RasterImageLoader` property of the `MarkdownRenderer` is necessary for rendering raster images that have been directly embedded in the Markdown document.
 If you remove it, the VectSharp logo below will disappear.

 <p align="center">
     <img src="../icon.png" width="256" height="256"/>